bazelbuild/bazel-skylib/docs/collections_doc.md

 collections.flatten(<a href="#collections.flatten-iterable">iterable</a>)
 </pre>

+Flattens an iterable to the sum of those iterables.

-Collapses the first dimension of the iterable and returns the result as a list.
+This behaves like collapsing the first dimension of the iterable.

 **PARAMETERS**